 Do speed bumps work?

-Traffic calming measures such as speed bumps are designed to force drivers to slow down in areas where speeding might be particularly dangerous - especially to children.
+Traffic calming measures such as speed bumps are designed to slow traffic down and are usually used in residential or busy pedestrian areas.

 - Speed bumps: Designed by Compton, usually made of plastic or rubber and clearly marked with paint.
 According to UK law, they can be as high as 100mm, so that a car has to slow down to 5mph to navigate one without damage.
 Because they need such a significant speed reduction, they're most often used in parking lots, private roads and in some residential areas.